mayanktestweb/fusion-plus-extension/scripts/README.md

 This directory contains scripts for interacting with NEAR smart contracts, specifically for creating maker orders in the escrow system.

+## ⚠️ Security Warning

+**IMPORTANT:** This project contains `keys.json` and other key files that include private key information.
+These files are included for **demo purposes only** and should **NEVER** be committed to version control or shared publicly in a production environment.

+For production use:
+- Use environment variables or secure key management systems
+- Store keys in `~/.near-credentials/` directory
+- Add key files to `.gitignore`
+- Consider using NEAR CLI's built-in key management

 ## Prerequisites

 - [NEAR CLI](https://docs.near.org/tools/near-cli) installed and configured